joshypaily/spring-security-role-based-authorization/README.md

-# spring-security-with-mongodb-role-based-authentication
+# spring-security-with-mongodb-role-based-authorization

-This is an example of spring security role based authentication application.There are two roles "admin" and "user".Both have their own home page and access rights for this application.
+This is an example of spring security role based authorization application.There are two roles "admin" and "user".Both have their own home page and access rights for this application.

 ## Getting Started